CSPS-EFPC-IT/SysAdmins-ARMTemplates/Network Security Group/README.md

 <h2>Network Security Rule</h2>
 <p>The NSGRuleDeploy.json ARM template can be used to deploy a network security rule within an existing network security
     group.
-Feel free to use the NSGRuleDeploy.parameters.json as parameter examples.</p>
+Feel free to consult the NSGRuleDeploy.parameters.json file for parameter examples.</p>
 <ol>
     <li>As mencionned above, use the NSGRuleDeploy.json file (ARM template) in the current folder.</li>
     <li>Pass in the following parameters: